PrototypeML/PrototypeML/docs/concepts.md

 * All of the references within the code to properties like parameters, variables, repeat counts, and input &amp; output ports are resolved.

+This process is analagous to a linker concatenating different modules into program sections and resolving references.